fallible-algebra/bevy_typst_textures/README.md

 ## Running on Web

-Remember to set a web-compatible backend for `getrandom` when building for web.
-I.e. using the bevy cli: `RUSTFLAGS='--cfg getrandom_backend="wasm_js"' bevy run web`.
+Remember to set appropriate [`getrandom` build configuration](https://docs.rs/getrandom/0.3.3/#webassembly-support) if you try to run this on web.

 ## Why not [`Velyst`](https://github.com/voxell-tech/velyst)?